JuanCeron023/portfolio/README.md

 ![](./portfolio.png)

-This is a portfolio shows graphically some projects that I have done. source software, distributed under the The MIT License.
-So feel free to use this Jekyll theme anyway you want.
+This portfolio shows graphically some projects that I have done.

 ## Credits